 Create a Date Field in the Format of – YEAR – MONTH – DAY

 It’s important when you create this date field to put the year first and not at the end.
 If you aren’t used to writing a date in this order, it will initially feel a little strange.
 This is probably because it's not how you say dates out loud.
 For example, we are used to saying “January first, two thousand nine” – not “two thousand nine, January first.”

 The advantage of putting the year first is that no matter how many files you throw into a folder, you are guaranteed to be able to sort every single image chronologically by the shoot date.

 Also, put the date field at the head of the filename.
-This approach is much better than putting it later because you will find being able to sort chronologically by date is far more useful later on than only being able to sort by the first word of your description – such as “Christmas” or “Birthday.”
+This approach is much better than putting it later because you will find being able to sort chronologically by date is far more helpful later on than only being able to sort by the first word of your description – such as “Christmas” or “Birthday.”

 So for example, using the above “arbitrary” (and unrecommended) naming system, here is how 4 photos saved with the shoot date added using three different methods will be listed in a folder when the name column is sorted by their filenames:

-If you argue it’s better to put the date at the end of the filename because you would like to be able to sort by the event – the occasion in the photo such as “Moms Birthday,” I would then add that this is actually an added benefit to putting the date at the beginning because all of your photos from one event will most likely happen on the same day or two.
-So not only will date first naming give you get a chronological order sort, but you will also get the sort by event capability.
+If you argue it’s better to put the date at the end of the filename because you would like to be able to sort by the event – the occasion in the photo, such as “Moms Birthday,” I would then add that this is an added benefit to putting the date at the beginning because all of your photos from one event will most likely happen on the same day or two.
+So not only will date first naming give you a chronological order sort, but you will also get the sort by event capability.